CatalysmsServerManager/docs/docs/en/CSMM/installation.md

 `webtokens add <name> <token> 0`

+Please note that the token needs to be at least 10 characters long.
 Don’t forget the 0 at the end!
 It’s important CSMM has privilege 0 to ensure all functions can properly work.

 ::: warning These credentials are sensitive!
 You should treat these as a password.
 (Keep it secret, no obvious names/tokens).
 It's advised to use a combination of numbers, letters, lowercase and uppercase aswell as symbols
 :::